eapen/docker-python-redis/README.md

 `docker volume prune`

-The `web` service connects to the `redisdb` service using `redisdb:6379' which is passed in the Dockerfile as an environment variable
+The `web` service connects to the `redisdb` service using `redisdb:6379' which is passed in the docker-compose.yml as an environment variable